timgthomas/blog/src/Web/Content/posts/simple-validation-visuals-for-windows-phone-7.md

 ﻿In the Windows Phone 7 app I'm working on, I'd like to provide some visual feedback for invalid input fields by outlining each one with the user's [selected accent color][1].
+Ideally, invalid input boxes would look something like this:

+![The goal.][a]

 Unfortunately, WP7's template-based styling model makes this difficult, and the [workaround suggestions I've found][2] result in significant amounts of markup noise (not to mention adding the necessary XAML for that approach just duplicates Silverlight's internals).

 One solution I've found to work well is to simply "stack" a pre-styled `Border` control on top of the `TextBox` you'd like to validate and control its visibility programmatically or with data binding (this example uses the former method).
 The markup is very straightforward...

 	<Grid>
 		<TextBox x:Name="FavoriteFood" />